 Requirements to qualify for the tax break

-It's also necessary to exchange one rental for another rental.
+It's necessary to exchange one rental for another rental.
 An investor cannot use the 1031 exchange to sell a rental home and then buy a piece of land that isn't attached to income.
 And after the sale of a rental property, a 1031 exchange cannot be executed to purchase a vacation home.

 The qualified intermediary, who holds the escrow exchange fund, plays an important role in this process.
 If an investor touches any of the money made when a property is sold, the transaction is immediately subject to taxes.
 Spending the money or moving it into an investor’s account would incur penalties; such actions void the 1031 exchange.